 The Capital Area Behavioral Health Collaborative (CABHC) is a private, not-for-profit company established in 1999 through an Intergovernmental Cooperation Agreement between the counties of Cumberland, Dauphin, Lancaster, Lebanon, and Perry (Counties) to provide the management of the Office of Mental Health and Substance Abuse Services (OMHSAS) HealthChoices Behavioral Health contract.
 CABHC holds the contract with OMHSAS and contracts with a Behavioral Health Managed Care Organization (BH-MCO), PerformCare, that carries out the day-to-day operations of the HealthChoices contract.
-The goals of the OMHSAS HealthChoices Behavioral Health Program are to enhance Members' access to mental health and substance use services, to ensure high quality care, and facilitate effective coordination with other services.
+The goals of the OMHSAS HealthChoices Behavioral Health Program is to improve the accessibility, continuity, and quality of services for Pennsylvania's MA populations, while controlling the program's rate of cost increases.
 In accordance with these goals, CABHC's mission is: